smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 		}
 		]'

+Note: Replace localhost with the IP where Orion-LD broker is running.

-Step 3: check if FogFlow receives the subscribed entity
+**Step 3**: Check if FogFlow receives the subscribed entity.

-please prepare the CURL command to query the "Vehicle" entities from  FogFlow thinBroker.
+Use the CURL command to query entities of type "Vehicle" from  FogFlow thinBroker.

 .. code-block:: console